kalliope-project/kalliope/Docs/dev_env_install.md

 # Dev environment installation

-This documentation aims at explaining the step by step manual deployment of JARVIS.
+This documentation aims at explaining the step by step manual deployment of Kalliope.

 Tested env
 - Ubuntu 16.04